 - Never add meat, oil, or cooked food to your pile.
 Dairy products, baked goods, and unrinsed eggshells are strong attractants for many animals and insects (wasps), not just bears.
 Avoid adding these items.

-- Reduce the odors emanating from your pile.
+- Reduce the odours emanating from your pile.
 Turn the pile regularly, and ensure that it contains enough moisture.
 Bury all new kitchen scraps with grass clippings or garden refuse.
-Sprinkle lime on the pile, which helps to reduce odors.
+Sprinkle lime on the pile, which helps to reduce odours.